 The paperless initiative needed to transform CDI’s business operations by deploying key technologies that would increase efficiencies and maximize resources.

 “We needed a way to automate the entire application and payment submission system to streamline our operations, while offering better service for our customers,” said Christie Borchin, CDI’s Chief Information Officer.

 CDI wanted a system that would fit into their existing enterprise architecture, while providing a platform to automate other enterprise business processes.
 The technology needed a proven track record, with successful implementations in similar environments.
 In addition, CDI wanted a solution that could be supported in-house with the CDI teams’ existing skill sets, without relying on consultants for on-going assistance.

 CDI collaborated with Serena Software (now part of Micro Focus) and Delegata to develop and deploy OASIS, the Online Assistance System for Insurer Submittals, which facilitated electronic processing of all corporate transactions.
-OASIS is powered by the Micro Focus Business Process Management (BPM) solution, Micro Focus SBM, which offered a configurable data model that allows for reusable components, supporting future services and additional applications.
+OASIS is powered by the Micro Focus Business Process Management (BPM) solution, Micro Focus Solutions Business Manager, which offered a configurable data model that allows for reusable components, supporting future services and additional applications.

 SBM converted paper-based application processes to an online system, allowing insurers to upload filings electronically in a fraction of the time.
 OASIS now acts as a unified portal that allows insurers to electronically submit applications, fees and other transactions on the CDI website, by simply using the portal, instead of manually filling out an application in triplicate and mailing it in.